 Click on the tabs above to learn more about each step in the grant process.

-- Applicant and travelers must be current UW Madison students and active RSO members.
+- Applicants and travelers must be current UW Madison students and active RSO members.

 - Travel grant funds can only support members of the RSO who are listed on the WIN roster.

-- Travel should be voluntary and have a defined purpose, audience, agenda, and timeframe as set forth by a non-RSO event organizer.
+- Travel must have a defined purpose, audience, agenda, and timeframe as set forth by a non-RSO event organizer.

 - RSOs can only apply for one travel grant per academic year.